 - Norepinephrine helps boost focus and alertness

-- Endorphins make you feel good and help relieve pain
+- Endorphins make you feel good and helps relieve pain

-- Dopamine plays a huge role in your perception of reward and motivation
+- Dopamine plays a significant role in your perception of reward and motivation

 What you eat matters and can significantly affect how you feel.

-A dietary pattern characterized by a high intake of fruit, vegetables, whole grain, fish, olive oil, low-fat dairy, and antioxidants and low intakes of animal foods was apparently associated with a decreased risk of depression.
-A dietary pattern characterized by a high consumption of red and/or processed meat, refined grains, sweets, high-fat dairy products, butter, potatoes and high-fat gravy, and low intakes of fruits and vegetables is associated with an increased risk of depression.
+Likewise, a diet high in red and/or processed meat, refined grains, sweets, high-fat dairy products, butter, potatoes, and high-fat gravy, and low intakes of fruits and vegetables was associated with an increased risk of depression.

-Alcohol slows down central nervous system functioning, which is why it causes people to experience lapses of judgment, impaired motor skills, and emotional instability.
+Individuals may also benefit from reduced alcohol consumption.
+Alcohol depresses the central nervous system, which can cause lapses of judgment, impaired motor skills, and emotional instability.

 A little bit of indulgence every once in a while is okay and even healthy for your sanity, but don’t get carried away.
 Practice everything in moderation.

 Antidepressants can inhibit and promote various neurotransmitters in the brain that affect your mood, energy, and pain perception.